airbytehq/airbyte/docs/architecture/full-refresh.md

 # Full Refresh

-These are two possible definitions we could adopt for this phrase.
-We should choose one as the convention for how to implement destinations moving forward.
-While in the future, we could support both and just be explicit about their difference, for now we should pick one to focus on.
+This readme describes Airbyte conventions around the "full refresh" concept.
+Out in the world, there are many ways to define this term.
+We want the behavior of Airbyte integrations to be predictable, so we are adopting a preferred definition.
+This readme also describes what behavior to fall back on if the preferred convention cannot be used.

 On the n<sup>th</sup> sync of a full refresh connection:

-### _Replace_ existing data new data.
+### PREFERRED: _Replace_ existing data with new data.
 The connection does not create any new tables.

 data in the destination _before_ the sync: